harvardinformatics/informatics-website/docs/research/index.md

 The lab needed to come up with an approach to integrate genome annotations from two different methods: direct assembly of transcripts from RNA-seq reads aligned to the genome, and de novo transcriptome assembly.
 There was also a question as to why functionally validated single-exon transcripts in the latter failed to be assembled in the former.
 We came up with a sensible integration strategy that also filters out lowly expressed single-exon transcripts that might be false positives.

-### Performance assessment of genome annotation methods across the tree of life
+### Performance assessment of genome annotation methods across the tree of life &nbsp; :material-lan-check:{ .research-icon }

 **Lead Bioinformaticians**: Adam Freedman and Tim Sackton